 Dr. Sharon Kinsman, a faculty member in the Department of Biology, is retiring from the College after 30 years of teaching, mentoring and service to the college.
 Having completed her doctorate at Cornell University and post-doctoral research in Costa Rica, Sharon came to Bates from a visiting assistant professorship at Swarthmore College in 1985.
 An expert in plant-insect interactions and pollination biology, as well as plant ecology, Sharon also followed her interdisciplinary interests in feminist science studies.
 With cheerful efficiency, Sharon served as Biology Department chair from 1997-2000, then stepped in again as interim chair from 2009-2010.
-During her tenure at Bates College, Sharon served on numerous faculty committees, played a central role on the committee that developed the environmental Studies Program, and was a Program Committee member for Women and Gender Studies for many years.
+During her tenure at Bates College, Sharon served on numerous faculty committees, played a central role on the committee that developed the environmental Studies Program, and was a Program Committee member for Gender and Sexuality Studies for many years.
 In service to the department, Sharon frequently mentored new faculty in course development, selection of field study sites, promotion dossiers, and teaching.

 Sharon’s research interests include reproductive ecology of temperate and tropical plants, plant demography, plant-insect interactions, pollen delivery, critique of the paradigm of interference by “foreign” pollen, forest stand history (student theses), and forest conservation.
 Interested in both temperate and tropical systems, Sharon conducted research in New England, Mexico, and Central America.
 Several of her thesis students carried out research projects in the cloud forest ecosystem at Monteverde, in Costa Rica.
 She mentored many thesis students, and published research articles and conference abstracts co-authored with several of them.
 Of her own work, Sharon once told this observer that she never met a bug [insect] she wouldn’t taste in an effort to test the chemical defenses it employed to deter predation.
 Yum.

-Sharon taught a wide array of courses serving Biology as well as the programs in Environmental Studies and Women and Gender Studies: Ecology and Evolution, Invasive Plant Ecology, Forest Ecology, Regional Ecology, The North Woods, Bugs in the System, Entomology, Field Ecology, Protecting Biodiversity, Tropical Field Biology (in Costa Rica and Ecuador), Biological Conservation and Human Communities (in CR), Life, Sex and Cells, Ecology and Evolution of Gender, and Insects and Human Health.
+Sharon taught a wide array of courses serving Biology as well as the programs in Environmental Studies and Gender and Sexuality Studies: Ecology and Evolution, Invasive Plant Ecology, Forest Ecology, Regional Ecology, The North Woods, Bugs in the System, Entomology, Field Ecology, Protecting Biodiversity, Tropical Field Biology (in Costa Rica and Ecuador), Biological Conservation and Human Communities (in CR), Life, Sex and Cells, Ecology and Evolution of Gender, and Insects and Human Health.
 Rumor has it that many of her entomology students discovered the culinary delights of crickets by baking “chocolate chirpy” cookies.
 Having great empathy for struggling students, Sharon often devoted considerable time and energy to help those students master the material and find success in their coursework.
 A clear and articulate lecturer, she taught from a diverse array of materials in all of her courses, encouraging critical analysis of complex topics and a deeper understanding of the concepts.

 “This class has made me see the world and myself differently.
 I am not afraid of science anymore.
 I feel like I can have a conversation with someone about biology and not run away in fear. . . .
 You have opened my mind to a subject I have neglected for too long.”
 Comment by a student in Life, Sex and Cells from the late 1990’s.